Israeli strikes across Gaza kill dozens of Palestinians, even in largely emptied north - The Boston Globe

 Advertisement

 Rami Abu Mosab, who lives in the Bureij refugee camp, said thousands of people have fled their homes in recent days because of the intense bombardment.
-He plans to remain there because he doesn't feel that anywhere in Gaza is safe.
+He plans to remain there because nowhere in Gaza is safe.

 “Here is death and there is death,” he said, “To die in your home is better.”